COVID-19 and Biosolids

 The ANZBP is undertaking a large-scale survey of Community Attitudes to Biosolids.
 Building on the 2009-2010 Community Attitudes to Biosolids survey which informed our work over the past decade, this survey will suggest future directions for the work of the ANZBP, particularly our communication materials.
 ANZBP members organisations will be able to access the final reports for their own communication purposes.

 Newgate Research have been commissioned to undertake the survey and have created a one-page flyer to help members understand the full purpose and methodology of the survey.

 The Australian & New Zealand Biosolids Partnership (ANZBP) is a member based collaboration of utilities, consultants, academics and government bodies committed to the sustainable management of biosolids.
-Since its formation in 2007, the ANZBP has developed a diverse range of research products and tools to support the objectives of our Partnership members and to further the development of the sector as a whole.
+Formed in 2007 as a self-funded program of the Australian Water Association, the ANZBP has over the years developed a diverse range of research products and tools to support the objectives of our members and to further the development of the sector as a whole.
 These materials are all available via this site, some available to all, others accessible by members only.

 The ANZBP has developed this site to provide interested parties with factual information about biosolids, how they are produced, what is in them, how they might be used, their benefits and potential risks associated with their use.
 The ANZBP believes biosolids are a valuable product, and this website provides information that supports the application of biosolids to land and other appropriate uses.

 If you are an Australian or New Zealand producer, processor, transporter or user of biosolids, or a consultant working in these areas, you can join the Partnership.